By Arsum editorial team. Last updated: June 17, 2026.

 Project-Based

 A one-time fixed-fee engagement.
 The AAA builds an automation, hands it off, and the relationship ends.
-Typical project fees range from $1,500 for simple integrations to $15,000 or more for complex multi-system builds.
+Typical project fees range from $1,500 for simple integrations to $15,000 or more for complex multi-system builds, though the exact bands vary with integration depth, support scope, and risk, as outlined in our AI automation agency pricing guide.

 This is how most AAAs start.
 Revenue comes in fast, but it requires constant new client acquisition with no recurring base.